 Link Prospector: Make Manual Link Building Prospecting More EfficientThe Link Prospector, made by The Upper Ranks (an SEO agency) is a completely free tool that all manual link builders should be using.
 It’s a great example of semi-automating tasks that still need a manual touch.
 When you’re doing manual white hat link building, you spend a lot of time opening up URLs to see if it’s actually a good page to target for a link.
 If you add up all the time spent pasting in URLs, waiting for them to load, and moving between tabs, it’s a lot of wasted time.
 This tool lets you paste in a list of URLs to go fetch: After submitting the URLs, it loads a small version of each URL in the same tab.
 No switching tabs needed, you just scroll down the page and reject any pages that you don’t think are good link targets: You’re left with good targets for link building.
 From there you’ll need to copy down the “good” URLs manually (which could also be automated), but it still saves a lot of time overall.
 What do you get if you pay?
 Nothing, since it’s a free tool.
 But you could hire the agency behind to tool if you ever need link building help.

-How Do You Know When Upgrading to a Paid Tool is Worth It?Sometimes the free plan will always be enough for what you need.
-But there are two main reasons why going from a free to paid plan makes sense for these tools.
+How Do You Know When Upgrading to a Paid Tool is Worth It?The free plan will occasionally suffice for your requirements.
+However, two primary reasons justify transitioning from a free to a paid plan for these tools.
 First, you may outgrow them, which will be obvious.
 You may need to store more contacts or add more accounts than the free plan allows.
 If you’re happy with the free plan and the tool is effective, you can be sure you’ll get the return on your investment with an upgrade.
 Second, if the paid plans are pretty cheap, you may just want to support the creators if it’s helping you to make a lot more money.